RattleyCooper/ReacTick/README.md

 > Note: `watch` combined with `after` will only execute code *once* while the condition remains `true`, unlike `every` which gives you *repeating* executions *while* the condition remains `true`.

-`when` Runs callbacks when a condition is `true`, then self-destructs the watcher that monitors the condition.
+### `when` Schedule a callback once, when a condition is `true`

+`when` self-destructs the watcher that monitors the condition when the condition becomes `true`.
 Combining `when` with `every` will create a watcher, but the callback itself will continue running unless canceled explicitly.

-`when`/`after` -> Cancels the watcher and the callback
+`when`/`after` -> Cancels the watcher and the callback automatically.

 ```nim
 # Cats will learn to hunt *once* the first time they reach starving condition